surlab/Park_et_al/code/README.md

 5. decoder_eval.py requires csv files that contain the AUC scores of decoding performance for each session
    - The sample csv files are in "sample-data/sample-decoder"
    - Each file ends with "_auc_scores.csv"
-6. glm_movies_eval.py requires result files that contain MATLAB structures.
+6. glm_movies_eval.py requires csv files that contain GLM results.
    - The sample result files are in "sample-data/sample-glm"
    - Each file ends with "_glm_results_with_weights.csv"
-7. glm_gratings_eval.py requires
+7. glm_gratings_eval.py requires mat files that contain MATLAB structures.
    - The sample result files are in "sample-data/sample-glm"
    - Each file ends with "_results.mat"